brittpinder/ios-reference/enums/README.md

 }
 ```

-You can easily iterate over the values of an enum by having it inherit from 'CaseIterable' and then accessing the '.allValues' property.
+You can easily iterate over the values of an enum by having it inherit from `CaseIterable` and then accessing the `.allCases` property.

 ```swift
 enum Direction: CaseIterable {